Syarmine/Reading-List/README.md

-My personal reading list comprises a selection of books that have profoundly impacted my thinking, broadened my perspective, and stimulated my curiosity about the world.
+My personal handbook and reading list comprises a selection of books that have profoundly impacted my thinking, broadened my perspective, and stimulated my curiosity about the world.
 I would like to share my reading list to others via Github by sharing my key takeaways and impactful points that would be beneficial to others

 ## Table of Contents
 - [My Github Reference](https://github.com/Syarmine/Reading-List/blob/main/README.md#my-github-reference)